New 2024 asset owner tax credit approvals are on hold due to limited funds.

 What else?

-• This is a non-refundable tax credit for Minnesota state income taxes, which can be carried forward for up to 15 years.
+• This is a non-refundable tax credit for Minnesota state income taxes, which can be carried forward for up to 15 years for asset owners.